"The green sheen"

-A vague but optimistic pipe dream of greener pastures?, a fashionable social movement?, the official badge of sustainability?, the green sheen is everywhere.
+A vague and optimistic pipe dream of greener pastures, a trend, the official badge of sustainability, the green sheen is everywhere.

 Exploring underlying codes within photography, advertising and ethnography, Lauren’s practise is deeply rooted in engaging in contemporary questions surrounding photographic practice through a material outcome.
 Her work particularly investigates society’s consumptive relationship to the image as an indicator to broader behavioural trends and habits.
 Viewers of Lauren's works are drawn in by their scale or boldness but on further consideration discover a broader political discussion can be had if desired.